DavidF2714/Website-202113-100/README.md

 - **Pacman**
 	- David: Changes the board and add more phantoms
-	- Salvador: Changes the speed of the phantoms
+	- Salvador: Changes the speed and color of the phantoms, makes them smarter
 	- Gabriel: Changes the starting position of pacman

 - **Cannon**